-- A. Remove debris, junk, and trash from site. - B. Remove from site all materials not to be reused on site; comply with requirements of Section 01 7419 Waste Management. - C. Leave site in clean condition, ready for subsequent work. - D. Clean up spillage and wind-blown debris from public and private lands.
+- A. Remove debris, junk, and trash from site. - B. Remove from site all materials not to be reused on site; comply with requirements of Section 01 7419 - Waste Management. - C. Leave site in clean condition, ready for subsequent work.

+DEMOLITION 02 4100 - 3 of 4 D. Clean up spillage and wind-blown debris from public and private lands.